mosesestrada/textreveal/README.md

 <img src="https://i.imgur.com/fZefzGe.png" height="80%" width="80%" alt="textreveal"/>
 <br />
 <br />
 This is the most important step and it has to be done in this order for it to work.
-Click the black rectangle first, click the text second, and finally find the "merge shapes" icon and click "Combine".
+Hold down the SHIFT button on your keyboard, click the black rectangle first, click the text second, and finally find the "merge shapes" icon and click "Combine".
  <br/>
 <img src="https://i.imgur.com/0PCoD5p.png" height="80%" width="80%" alt="textreveal"/>
 <br />